bramstroker/homeassistant-powercalc/README.md

 ```

 ### Linear mode
+Supported platforms: `light`, `fan`

 The linear mode can be used for dimmable devices which don't have a lookup table available.
 You need to supply the min and max power draw yourself, by eighter looking at the datasheet or measuring yourself with a smart plug / power meter.
+Power consumpion is calculated by ratio.
+So when you have your fan running at 50% speed and define watt range 2 - 6, than the estimated consumption will be 4 watt.

 #### Configuration